Köln Frankfurter Straße station

 Köln Frankfurter Straße is a station situated at Gremberghoven, Cologne in western Germany on the Cologne Airport Loop and the Cologne–Overath railway.
 It was opened with the Cologne Airport loop on 13 June 2004.

-It is served by the S13 and the S19 services of the Rhine-Ruhr S-Bahn together run at 20-minute intervals on weekdays and every 30 minutes on the weekend.
+It is served by the S19 services of the Cologne S-Bahn, which run at 20-minute intervals on weekdays and every 30 minutes on the weekend.
 It is classified by Deutsche Bahn as a category 4 station.